 - To dispose, draw off the paraffin and use the pipette to add the alloy in small drops to a beaker containing propan-2-ol.
 Wash the contents of both tubes and the propan-2-ol down the sink with plenty of water.
 Finally rinse out all the equipment with water in case any last specks of alkali metal remain.

 - Do not attempt this demonstration with larger pieces of metal.
 This demonstration is unlikely to be covered by your school’s model risk assessments.
-Members of CLEAPSS can obtain a special risk assessment by contacting them directly.
+Members of CLEAPSS and SSERC can obtain a special risk assessment by contacting them directly.